 This metering arrangement is applicable for services rated 400-2000 amperes using bolt-in current transformers only.
 For 400-ampere single-phase services, a 320-ampere plug-in meter socket is standard for residential and certain commercial services.
-MU should be consulted before using CT cabinets.
+The following requirements shall be met before installing any CT cabinets.